odoo/documentation/accounting/bank/misc/interbank.rst

 ---------------------------------------------------------

 To handle internal transfers you need a transfer account in your charts of account.
-Odoo will generate an account automatically based on the country of your chart of account.
+Twenty20 will generate an account automatically based on the country of your chart of account.
 To parameter your chart of account and check the default transfer account go into your the accounting module, select :menuselection:`Configuration --> Settings`.